 Negative competition is all about being better than or feeling inferior to others — based on outcomes or accomplishments.
-In a team setting, negative internal competition shuts down trust and psychological safety, and negatively impacts the culture.
+In a team setting, negative internal competition shuts down trust and psychological safety and is detrimental to the culture.
 It usually takes one of three forms:

 - One person competing against another person on the team